 Preheat the oven to 200 degrees Celsius.
 Defrost the puff pastry if you use the ones from the freezer.
 Start with poking small holes in the puff pastry with for example a fork, don’t poke it all the way through though.
 Bake the puff pastry for approximately 15-20 minutes.
 In the meantime, you can make pastry cream, icing, and whipped cream.
 For the pastry cream and icing, we linked recipes in the ingredient list.
 For the whipped cream: add the cream to a bowl and add 7,5 grams of sugar and start mixing to make whipped cream.

-Add the second layer of puff pastry and add the icing and if you like you can also add some whipped cream on top.
-In this way, you can build all four pastries and enjoy them!
+Add the second layer of puff pastry and add the icing.
+If you like you can also add some whipped cream on top.
+There you have a Kingsday tompouce, enjoy!